Cable fault location process

 is used to identify single- and multi-core cables in a cable loom.
 The measurement engineer is provided with precise information as to which cable needs to be tested and, where necessary, cut.

-Further information on cable fault location
+Detailed information on cable fault location